AOC Claps Back At Girl Scout Cookie Column

 — Alexandria Ocasio-Cortez (@AOC) March 7, 2019

 There are a few things worth noting here.
-While it’s implied, Chastain’s column does not use the word “boycott,” although that word did find its way into various headlines about the column, including the New York Post‘s “Writer wants boycott of Girl Scout cookies because of Ocasio-Cortez support” and Refinery 29‘s “AOC Was A Girl Scout, So Now Conservatives Are Boycotting Thin Mints.”
-That’s also true of the story that the Congresswoman tweeted.
+While it’s implied, Chastain’s column does not use the word “boycott,” although that word did find its way into various headlines about the column, including The New York Post’s “Writer wants boycott of Girl Scout cookies because of Ocasio-Cortez support” and Refinery 29’s “AOC Was A Girl Scout, So Now Conservatives Are Boycotting Thin Mints.”
+That’s also true of the story that the congresswoman tweeted.

-The anti-abortion website LifeNews.com republished Chastain’s column, with the headline “Boycott Girl Scout Cookies, They Partner With Groups That Promote Abortion”
+The anti-abortion website LifeNews.com republished Chastain’s column, with the headline “Boycott Girl Scout Cookies, They Partner With Groups That Promote Abortion.”

 Furthermore, it doesn’t appear that any such boycott has actually gone into effect.
 That may be because Chastain is a relatively little-known writer, writing for a site, World Net Daily, that isn’t one of the more influential ones with conservative audiences.
-Nearly all of the media coverage of her column has either made of it, or talked about Ocasio-Cortez’s response to it.
+Nearly all of the media coverage of her column has either made of it or talked about Ocasio-Cortez’s response to it.

-So “conservatives” aren’t boycotting the cookies; more accurately, those headlines should say “one obscure columnist implies that her readers should avoid Girl Scoutt cookies.”
+So “conservatives” aren’t boycotting the cookies; more accurately, those headlines could say “one obscure columnist implies that her readers should avoid Girl Scout cookies.”